chenhaoq87/MC-2020/README.md

 # Spore-MC-2020
-Copied Spore-MC by downloading on 1/28/20 and uploading.
+Copied MC-Spore by downloading on 1/28/20 and uploading.